seanhenry/react-native-webgpu/examples/ExampleRN/README.md

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

-## Congratulations! :tada:
+## Congratulations! 🎉

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run and modified your React Native App. 🥳

 ### Now what?